zdharma-continuum/zinit/README.md

     # The file to source (init.zsh) is automatically detected
     zplugin ice svn; zplugin snippet PZT::modules/prompt

-    # Use of Subversion to load an OMZ plugin
+    # An use of Subversion to load an OMZ plugin
     zplugin ice svn; zplugin snippet OMZ::plugins/git
     ```